 Where to Stay near Stone Town

-- Park Hyatt Zanzibar – You don’t get much more luxurious than the Park Hyatt Zanzibar with its 5-star quality guest rooms and enviable beachfront location.
-Spread across two white and red-roofed buildings, one of which is a heritage building dating back to the 17th-century and the other more modern, the hotel is the ideal combination of the old and new.
-With access to a sandy beach, an outdoor pool, and a luxurious spa, relaxation is the order of the day.
+- Park Hyatt Zanzibar – With access to a sandy beach, an outdoor pool, and a luxurious spa, relaxation at this 5-star hotel is the order of the day.
 When the sun goes down, dining here is an absolute dream – you’ll be tended to by world-class chefs and sommeliers.

-- Mizingani Seafront Hotel – Set inside a historic building that’s home to one of the most retro elevators on the island, the 4-star Mizingani Seafront Hotel was originally built as a vacation home for royal honeymooners.
-Today, the hotel still boasts an air of romance, with Swahili-style four-poster beds, a crystal-clear pool perfect for lounging, and an on-site seafood restaurant where guests can admire the exceptional sunsets the archipelago is so known for.
-Each room comes with its own entrance, a mosquito net, and a balcony overlooking the sea or the pool.
+- Mizingani Seafront Hotel – Set inside a historic building, the 4-star Mizingani Seafront Hotel was originally built as a vacation home for royal honeymooners.
+Today, the hotel still boasts an air of romance, with Swahili-style four-poster beds, a crystal-clear pool perfect, and an on-site seafood restaurant./li>

 Jambiani